 Purpose and Role

 The Police Oversight Panel was created by the Council to increase community involvement in police oversight and to ensure that historically excluded communities have a voice in police oversight.
 The ordinance establishes the Police Oversight Panel an independent entity supported by the Office of the Independent Police Monitor.
+Police Oversight Panel By-laws were adopted in March 2022: Police Oversight Panel By-laws PDF.

 The monitor assists the panel by providing summaries of complaints and complaint investigations, data on monthly statistics, analysis of local policing trends and access to national best practices.
 The monitor also organizes and facilitates the training of panel members.